jboss-container-images/jboss-kie-modules/tools/openshift-template-validator/README.md

 #### Template parameters validation

-This tool also verify the template parameters, it will check:
+This tool also verifies the template parameters, it will check:
 - if the parameter have all the required fields: DisplayName, Description, Name and Required
 - if any parameter is required, but not value provided (--strict-mode)
-- if all defined parameters are being used for any DeploymentConfig defined in the target template
+- if all defined parameters are being used in any DeploymentConfig
+- if there is no duplicated paremeter

 ##### Strict mode